 2. Interactive Touch Walls at the Wiseman Aquarium

 Creator: Greensboro Science Center

 Greensboro Science Center based in North Carolina created this magical interactive aquarium experience by using multiple Ubi cameras and Intuiface software.
-The installation provides a truly immersive environmental experience optimized for large group visits with the floor-to-ceiling projection display turning the entire wall surface interactive, and diverse types of animated content are flawlessly triggered by multiple tactile triggers.
+The installation provides a truly immersive environmental experience optimized for large group visits with the floor-to-ceiling projection display turning the entire wall surface into interactive touch walls, and diverse types of animated content are flawlessly triggered by multiple tactile triggers.

 3. Outdoor voting wall

 Intuiface Creative Expert, and a young Parisian startup company, Bliwe, created an outdoor interactive touch wall for France Galo’s 2015 Deauville Meeting.
 This outdoor animation offered visitors the chance to vote for their three favorite jockeys.
 10 lucky winners were randomly drawn from the voters every day, earning envy-worthy gifts.
 This “made for engagement” operation resulted in the addition of 4k new leads in the racing company’s database.

 This project delivered by UAU for Corteva integrates four technologies: projection mapping, capacitive sensors, touch screen, and a vending machine.
 Visitors are invited to stay and follow along the entire journey, which starts by touching one of the images on 4x3m wall representing Corteva’s products.
 When the user touches the image, a host of playful animations are displayed using projection mapping, moving users further along the storyline.
 Then the on-screen display powers on, inviting users to participate in a quiz.
 Based on the answers, the vending machine distributes a gift.